control-protection-grids-tudelft/DP/README.md

 - A unified **multi-harmonic state-space framework** for modelling and analysis.

+# Creating Custom Test Cases

+- Custom test cases can be developed by defining the system in a discrete-time state-space form.
+The DQsym framework operates directly on system matrices, allowing users to represent networks, converters, and control systems within a unified multi-harmonic formulation.

+- For standard network components such as AC sources, transformers, and RLC elements, models can be implemented directly by deriving the corresponding state-space matrices and connecting them using the provided blocks.

+- The framework is also compatible with averaged models of power converters.
+In Version 1.0, the Modular Multilevel Converter (MMC) averaged model has been implemented and validated.
+Other converter topologies can be incorporated using the same approach; however, their implementation and validation are left to the user.

+- This design provides a high degree of modelling flexibility, but it assumes familiarity with state-space modelling and system formulation.

 # limitations:
 - The framework assumes that users can obtain a **discrete-time state-space representation** of the system to be built.